dart-lang/site-www/src/null-safety/migration-guide.md

 ![Illustration of a preview version](/null-safety/preview-version.png){:width="800px"}<br>

-Once a Dart 2.12 stable release of the Dart SDK is launched, the preview versions will automatically become the stable versions on pub.dev with no action needed for the package author.
+Just after the first stable release of Dart 2.12, your package's latest preview version automatically becomes the stable version on pub.dev.

 Before publishing a stable null safety version we strongly recommend that you: